Maghain Aboth Synagogue: Contemporary era

 In 2007, a seven-storey building called the Jacob Ballas Centre was added to the compound next to the Maghain Aboth Synagogue.
 It was named after the late Jacob Ballas who was seen as a pillar of the Jewish community in Singapore.
 The centre provides facilities to meet the needs of the Jewish community such as offices and homes for the Rabbis and the Yeshivah boys, a women's mikvah, a slaughter room for kosher chickens, a kosher restaurant, a kosher shop and a social hall for events and functions including Shabbat and festival meals.
 Descendants of most of the earliest Jewish settlers in the country are today Singaporean citizens.

-In March 2021, the Internal Security Department reported that it had detained a 20-year old national serviceman, Amirull Ali, in February under the Internal Security Act for plotting to attack three Jewish worshippers at the Maghain Aboth Synagogue.
-Ali was motivated by sympathy towards the Palestinians and believed that these three men had served in the Israel Defense Forces and committed atrocities against the Palestinians.
+In March 2021, the Internal Security Department (ISD) reported that it had detained a 20-year old national serviceman, Amirull Ali, in February under the Internal Security Act (ISA) for plotting to attack three Jewish worshippers at the Maghain Aboth Synagogue.
+Ali was motivated by sympathy towards the Palestinians and believed that these three men had served in the Israel Defense Forces (IDF) and committed atrocities against the Palestinians.
 He also reportedly planned to travel to Gaza to join Hamas' military wing, the Izz ad-Din al-Qassam Brigades.